AbeqqalMarouane/MySQL-MCP-Server/README.md

 - **Name**: `read_only_query`
 - **Description**: Executes a SQL query against the database.
 - **Input Schema**: `{ sql: string }`
 - **Security**: The tool contains a vital security check.
 It will only execute queries that begin with `SELECT`.
-Any othecommand (UPDATE, DELETE, INSERT, DROP, etc.) will be rejected with an error.
+Any other command (UPDATE, DELETE, INSERT, DROP, etc.) will be rejected with an error.
 - **Usage (in a client)**
 ```typescript
 mcpClient.callTool({